danitrave/SCALT/docs/source/tutorial_pbmc.rst

 ::

-   python3 SCARLET.py countsPBMC3K.tsv -Notation gene_symbol
+   python3 SCARLET.py Liu_PBMCs.tsv -Notation gene_symbol

 The output consists in a series of files and metadata table that should provide a complete picture of the composition of cells present in the sample according to SCARLET.
 SCARLET generates two outputs: a report in HTML format and a tabular file.
 The peculiarity of the report is that it is interactive and allows a user to play around the results.